Do I need an aerial?

 Yes.
 Coaxial aerial leads can become corroded over time due to water penetration, which is turn may cause interference to your TV signal.
 This is commonly known as ‘water ingress’.

 Below is the BBC’s step-by-step guide to checking for water ingress:

 You should always contact a professional aerial installer to check cables where connections are not easily accessible (e.g. on a rooftop).

 A local installer will understand the circumstances and local geography in your area and suggest the best option for you.

 If you live in a flat or a building which shares an aerial then talk to your neighbours to find out if they receive Freeview and what the reception is like.
 If they get good reception then it’s likely that you will too.
 If they’re not seeing a perfect picture, then the communal aerial might need to be checked by your landlord.

 If you don’t quite know what kind of aerial the building has got, or you suspect it hasn’t got an aerial at all, then speak to your landlord.

-If you need more advice, we suggest you get in touch with the following organisations who can give you details of one or more members who operate in your area and guarantee their work:
+If you need more advice, we suggest you get in touch with either the Confederation of Aerial Industries (CAI) or Get Me Digital who can give you details of one or more members who operate in your area and guarantee their work: